 The Organization maintains cash balances at Union Bank of California and Citibank of California.
 Accounts are insured by the Federal Deposit Insurance Corporation ("FDIC") up to \$250,000.
-As of September 30, 2016 balances did not exceed federally insured limits.
-As of September 30, 2015 the amount of cash exceeding federal insured limits was \$28,724.
+As of September 30, 2017 and 2016, balances did not exceed federally insured limits.

 The Organization maintains securities at three investment service providers.
 Accounts at each provider are insured by the Securities Investor Protection Corporation ("SIPC") up to \$500,000.
-As of September 30, 2016, investment balances exceeded federally insured limits by \$20,588.
-Investment balances did not exceed federally insured limits as of September 30, 2015.
+As of September 30, 2017 and 2016, investment balances did not exceed federally insured limits.